hlnyalcin/helinyalcinBioinformatics-Pipeline-and-Reporting/README.md

 └── communication
     └── email_to_professor.md

-Pipeline Steps in Detail
+## Pipeline Steps in Detail
 Step 1: Quality Control with NanoPlot
 The first part of the workflow uses NanoPlot, which is a QC tool specifically designed for long-read sequencing data such as Oxford Nanopore reads.
 NanoPlot produces several QC outputs, including:
 HTML reports
 read length histograms
 quality score plots
 scatter plots
 summary statistics

-These files are stored in:Pipeline Steps in Detail Step 1: Quality Control with NanoPlot

-The first part of the workflow uses NanoPlot, which is a QC tool specifically designed for long-read sequencing data such as Oxford Nanopore reads.

-NanoPlot produces several QC outputs, including:

-HTML reports

-read length histograms

-quality score plots

-scatter plots

-summary statistics

 These files are stored in:results/qc/
 This step provides an overall quality assessment of the sequencing dataset.

 Step 2: Read-Level Statistical Analysis
 A custom Python script is used to calculate important statistics for each read in the FASTQ file.
 The script calculates:
 GC_Content
 Read_Length
 Mean_Quality
 The output is saved in:
 results/read_stats.csv
 This CSV file contains one row per read and includes the following columns:
 Read_ID
 Read_Length
 GC_Content
 Mean_Quality
 This step is important because it provides a structured dataset that can be used for downstream visualization and interpretation.

 Step 3: Data Visualization
 A separate visualization script reads the read_stats.csv file and generates plots showing the distributions of the three main metrics.
 The generated plots are:
 GC content distribution
 read length distribution
 mean read quality score distribution

-These figures are saved in:
+These figures are saved in:figures/

-figures/

-Expected output files include:
+Expected output files include: figures/gc_distribution.png figures/read_length_distribution.png

-figures/gc_distribution.png
-figures/read_length_distribution.png
 figures/quality_distribution.png

 Step 4: Summary Statistics
 In addition to the plots, the visualization step also calculates summary statistics for the three metrics.
 These include values such as:
 mean
 median
 minimum
 maximum

-The summary is saved in:
+The summary is saved in:results/summary_stats.txt

-results/summary_stats.txt

 This file helps provide a quick overview of the dataset without opening the full CSV file.

-How to Run the Pipeline
+## How to Run the Pipeline

 Follow the steps below to reproduce the analysis.